About

 Can I participate in the challenge if I do not have a camera or mobile device?

-Yes, you can participate by visiting any LAPL location and request to have a game card printed out at the reference desk.
-You may also download a PDF of the game card on the BioBlitz Challenge webpage.
-Just check off the species you observed on the game card or write down the species you saw if it is not on the list.
-You can turn in your game card with your observations at an LAPL location or fill out the online completion form.
+Yes, you can participate by requesting a print-out of the LA Nature Quest game card at any LAPL location.
+Just check off the species you observed on the card or write down the species you saw if it is not on the list.
+When you complete all the quests, fill out the online completion form.

 Timeline